evolvingstuff/vdw2/content/posts/vitamin-d-survey-in-scotland-only-a-few-take-400-iu-daily.md

 ---

-#### VitaminDWiki – <a href="/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need1-pill-ever-f-the-following" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need|1 pill every two weeks fights all of the following">One pill every two weeks gives you all the vitamin D most adults need|1 pill every two weeks fights all of the following</a>
+#### VitaminDWiki – <a href="/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need">1 pill every two weeks fights all of the following</a>

 ---

-#### VitaminDWiki –<a href="/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need-health-pro-50000-iu-weekly" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need| Health problems fought by 50,000 IU weekly:">One pill every two weeks gives you all the vitamin D most adults need| Health problems fought by 50,000 IU weekly:</a>
+#### VitaminDWiki –<a href="/posts/one-pill-every-two-weeks-gives-you-all-the-vitamin-d-most-adults-need" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: One pill every two weeks gives you all the vitamin D most adults need">Health problems fought by 50,000 IU weekly:</a>

 <!-- ~tc~ (alias(Vitamin D survey in Scotland– March 2024)) ~/tc~ -->